weaviate/weaviate-io/developers/weaviate/concepts/data.md

 }
 ```

-We can identify it with its `UUID`, and specify it in the `writesFor` property for the `Author`.
-An object containing a cross-reference may look like this:
+To create a reference, use a property from one collection to specify the value of a related property in the other collection.

+This example uses the UUID of an object in the `publication` collection to specify the `writesFor` property in an object in the `Author` collection.
+The `beacon` property in the `Author` collection is the `id` for the New York Times `Publication` object.

 ```json
 {